frequency-chain/frequency/designdocs/batched_messages.md

 * [Glossary](#glossary)

 ## Context and Scope
+This design document describes message schemas.
+It also will describe batchability as a logical construct derived from schemas.

-This design document describes batched messages and APIs for sending and retrieving them.
+We will also be describing APIs for sending and retrieving messages.

 ## Problem Statement
 In order to reduce costs for announcers of messages on-chain as well as reduce network congestion, announcers collate messages into batches of the same type of message and announce the batch location on-chain, instead of announcing each individual message.

+However, this idea does not go far enough.
+Batching allows us to support posting massive amounts of data, but it would still be expensive to post data of this size on chain.

+We can leverage off chain storage to make posting large message collections cheap, but we need to find a way to constrain the message types posted offchain so that message consumers know what types of data to expect.
+This document aims to explore what a system that does the above could look like.

 ## Goals and Non-Goals
-This specifies how batches are to be announced on chain; what is required and how a batch may be partially verified based on on-chain information.
+This specifies how messages are to be announced on chain; what is required and how a batch may be partially verified based on on-chain information.

+This document specifes how messages can be inferred from both schema format type and payload location.

+This document also specifies how schemas will constrain the shape of off chain messages.

 This document does not describe the types of DSNP messages that would be in batch announcements.
 Batch announcements must reference a schema through its ID number.
 A schema may or may not describe a DSNP message.